 Dyslexia North East is a group of dedicated volunteers from all walks of life who care passionately about improving the educational opportunities and support for those affected by DYSLEXIA and related conditions such as ADHD and DYSPRAXIA and AUTISM.
 Our members are parents, carers, health and educational professionals, as well as many others.

 What do we Offer?

-1) Information, advice and guidance to parents and carers of children and adults with dyslexia, or related conditions.
+1) Information, and support for parents and carers of children and adults with dyslexia, or related conditions.
 Resource Library with books and CDs on Loan.

 2) A regular Newsletter and email information about Events and Meetings.